harambeOut/CoinsOpen/Readme.md

 Succinct and clear contracts that estimate dividends and then distribute 100% of CoinsOpen.com profits 4 times a year to holders of COT.
 Courtesy of [CoinsOpen.com](https://coinsopen.com) team.

-CoinsOpen.com is a P2P Local Ethereum and Ethereum tokens exchange.
-You can buy there assets like Tether, Golem, EOS and thousands of other tokens at lowest fees, no coins can be declined in listing.
+CoinsOpen.com is a P2P privacy-oriented Local Ethereum and Ethereum Tokens Exchange.
+You can buy tokens at lowest fees and no coin listing is declined - peers weed out bad coins themselves.

 ## Install